Impact-Plataform/Banco-de-talentos/frontend/readme.md

 # [Application standards](#sumary)

   ## Conventional Commits
     This application uses conventional commits to standardize commit messages.
-You can know more [here](https://www.conventionalcommits.org/en/v1.0.0/)
+You can know more at https://www.conventionalcommits.org/en/v1.0.0/
   ## File names

     * If you open the project, you can see that i difficultly use 'index' name to my files.